 Guam Flag - This flag was adopted in 1948.
 The flag consists of a dark blue background, red boarder and an almond shaped emblem (the Seal of Guam) in the centre.
 Symbolically, the red boarder is for the blood spilled in WW2 and the Spanish sovereignty.
 The emblem in the middle is the coat of arms, while shape represents the slingshot stones used by the islanders ancestors.

 Prior to this flag being used, the Flag of Spain was used during the Spanish East Indies (1565 - 1899), and then the Flag of Japan during the Empire of Japan (1868 - 1947).

-Our World flags are finished with a loop at the top and bottom of the flag to be used with clips to attach to the rope and run up a flag pole.
+Our Guam flags are finished with a loop at the top and bottom of the flag to be used with clips to attach to the rope and run up a flag pole.
 Clips are included with the flag for your convenience.

 The flags come in a range of sizes for you to choose from, select your size from the drop down menu.

 We can make flags to your specifications such as a custom design or vertical sleeve finish, please contact us for a quote.